WHusssain937/Milestone-Project-3/README.md

 Websites & Devices Testing

-This site was tested on different devices such as a large desktop screen, laptop, Samsung S10+, Iphone 6/7/8, Ipad Pro and Ipad and on multiple web browsers such as Google Chrome, Internet Exployer and Firefox to make sure that it was responsive and compatible.
-I also had my friends and family tests it on their phones and laptops and it was responsive
+This site was tested on different devices such as a large desktop screen, laptop, Samsung S10+, Iphone 6/7/8, Ipad Pro and Ipad and on multiple web browsers such as Google Chrome and Firefox to make sure that it was responsive and compatible.
+I also had my friends and family tests it on their phones and laptops and it was responsive.
+One issue I had during testing was that on a mobile screen the collapsible header was not responsive due to too much text, I resolved this by getting a materialize helper to hide the rating of the book in the header on small screen, the user can still find the rating when he clicks on the collapsible in the body.

+Deployment

+Credits

+Content
+Materialize
+Font Awesome
+Material Icons

+Acknowledgements
+Mentor Dick Vlaanderen helpful with troubleshooting issues.
+This is for educational use